 Tender braised flat beans simmered in a luscious tomato sauce and studded with salty olives — a side dish everyone will enjoy!

 Have you ever cooked with flat green beans before?
 They are new to me!

-Flat beans weren’t something I encountered very often back in Oregon.
+Flat beans weren’t something I encountered very often.
 String beans, on the other hand, were abundant in summer and a staple at Thanksgiving dinner.

-I saw some flat beans in the market here in Jura right after I arrived.
+I saw some flat beans in the market here and grabbed some.
 I’m so glad I decided to give them a try.

 I love oven-roasted green beans, but I’d never tried braising flat green beans until just recently.

 Flat beans are perfect for braising.
 They hold their shape really well and become wonderfully tender.
 You will know they are finished when they have lost their “squeak.”

 You can make this recipe with round green beans, but if you find some flat beans be sure to scoop them up!

-I think I’ve made this flat beans recipe six or seven times since I moved to France three months ago.
+I think I’ve made this flat beans recipe six or seven times in the last 3 months.
 I just can’t get enough of it!

 Tender beans coated in a luscious tomato sauce, studded with salty olives, served on top of a smear of whipped goat cheese — what’s not to love?